dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 | **userId**  | String | Yes | Enter the ID associated with the user.|

-Provide updated user details through request body.
+Provide updated user details through the request body.
 The following fields are eligible for updates:

 | Fields | Data Type | Required | Description |
 |----------------|----------------|----------------|----------------|